My thoughts on a quiet yet intense week 27 April, 2011Posted by lasagnechef in Arsenal News.

 That might sound a little harsh but it’s true.
 Until Man United drop points we are out of this title race, seven points is a huge gap when you’re talking about a team of their quality and as you can see there’s only us and Chelsea you can see them dropping points against – and I’m not very confident about May 1st:

-We knew the run in favoured them so we knew we needed to make sure we pick up three points on every possible occasion and just be hoping for good results in the other latest football scores.
+We knew the run in favoured them so we knew we needed to make sure we pick up three points on every possible occasion and just be hoping for good results in the other games.
 However from being neck and neck we’ve absolutely blown it with three draws in a row against Sunderland, West Brom and Blackburn.
 I had us nailed on for 9 points there and I think those 6 points dropped are what will lose us the title.

 I don’t blame people for not wanting to read the Arsenal news today but those of you that are here I apologise for the negativity today I’m just being honest – I think it’s over.
 Unless United have some kind of collapse or drop in form it’s looking too hard for us now.
 I am ever the optimist but I’m also a realist.
 If we win our game in hand at White Hart Lane and somehow manage to beat Man Utd then we’ll be just a point behind them but who knows if we’ll still even be seven points behind them when it comes to then; one point doesn’t sound like much but that’s assuming we win all of our other games and I just don’t see that happening at all.